 We were incorporated in California on March 5, 1997 as Calhoun Vision, Inc. and changed our name to RxSight, Inc. in October 2016.
-We reincorporated in Delaware on July 6, 2021.
+The Company intends to reincorporate in Delaware prior to the completion of this offering.
+Unless otherwise indicated, all information in this prospectus assumes that the Company has reincorporated in Delaware prior to the completion of this offering.
 Our principal executive offices are located at 100 Columbia, Aliso Viejo, CA 92656.
 Our telephone number is (949) 521-7830.
 Our website address is www.rxsight.com.
 Information contained on, or that may be accessed through, the website is not incorporated by reference into this prospectus and the inclusion of our website address in this prospectus is an inactive textual reference only.

-"RxSight", the "RxSight" logo, "LAL", "LDD", "RxLAL", "ActivShield" and "RxSight Light Adjustable Lens" and our other registered or common law trademarks appearing in this prospectus are the property of RxSight, Inc. This prospectus contains references to our trademarks, trade names and service marks and to those belonging to other entities.
-Solely for convenience, trademarks, trade names, and service marks referred to in this prospectus, including logos, artwork and other visual displays, may appear without the ® or TM symbols, but such references are not intended to indicate in any way that we will not assert, to the fullest extent under applicable law, our rights or the rights of the applicable licensor to these trademarks, trade names and service marks.
+"RxSight", the "RxSight" logo, "LAL", "LDD", "RxLAL" and "RxSight Light Adjustable Lens" and our other registered or common law trademarks appearing in this prospectus are the property of RxSight, Inc. This prospectus contains references to our trademarks, trade names and service marks and to those belonging to other entities.
+Solely for convenience, trademarks, trade names, and service marks referred to in this prospectus, including logos, artwork and other visual displays, may appear without the or TM symbols, but such references are not intended to indicate in any way that we will not assert, to the fullest extent under applicable law, our rights or the rights of the applicable licensor to these trademarks, trade names and service marks.
 We do not intend our use or display of other entities' trade names, trademarks or service marks to imply a relationship with, or endorsement or sponsorship of us by, any other entity.